 Bensfield also partners with Oak Park Elementary School District 97 every year to hold tech workshops that help parents of school-age children understand what digital resources are available both through the library and at their children’s schools.
-The next parent workshop will be held in September.

 3. Partnering with experts who share similar goals.

 The library is a founding member of the Collaboration for Early Childhood, a nonprofit committed to helping Oak Park children get a strong start in life.
 “The library’s vibrant early literacy programs and resources are an important part of the fabric of early childhood in Oak Park,” said Collaboration Executive Director Carolyn Newberry Schwartz.
 “We are excited about our deepening relationship and the growing possibilities to improve supports for the early childhood community.”

 4. Texting tips to you, so learning fits your schedule.